 Accumulated gains and losses on valuation of FVTOCI financial assets are reclassified into retained earnings when derecognized during the fiscal year.
-The net gains reclassified, net of taxes, for the years ended March 31, 2017 and 2016 were ¥15,161 million and ¥17,356 million, respectively.
+The net gains reclassified, net of taxes, for the years ended March 31, 2018 and 2017 were ¥17,891 million and ¥15,161 million, respectively.
 These financial assets were derecognized upon disposal of shares after reviewing particular business relations, or acquisitions and divestitures.

-The information on FVTOCI financial assets that were derecognized for the years ended March 31, 2017 and 2016 is as follows:
+The information on FVTOCI financial assets that were derecognized for the years ended March 31, 2018 and 2017 is as follows:

-2017 2016 Fair value at the time of derecognition 42,482 45,579 Accumulated gains at the time of derecognition 21,802 27,621
+Millions of yen 2018 2017 Fair value at the time of derecognition 60,044 42,482 Accumulated gains at the time of derecognition 23,449 21,802